apigeek3000/apigee-networking-101/README.md

 ```

 4. Wait ~35-40 minutes for the script to complete.
 You'll see a message similar to "Apply complete!" and then move to the next section.

+### Apigee Terraform Supplemental

+You can find more Terraform solutions for Apigee X at the [Apigee Github](https://github.com/apigee/terraform-modules)

 ## Deploy Apigee components